 (People Also Like To Read: Seafood Allergy: Types, Symptoms, Causes, & Prevention)

 What is Breast cancer?

 Breast cancer develops in breast cells.
 Typically, the cancer forms in either the ducts or lobules the of the breast.
-Lobules are the glands which are responsible to produce milk, and ducts are the path that brings the milk from the glands to the nipple.
+Lobules are the diabetes skin condition which are responsible to produce milk, and ducts are the path that brings the milk from the glands to the nipple.
 This Cancer can also occur in the fibrous connective tissue or fatty tissue within your breast.

 The uncontrolled cancer cells often occupy the other healthy breast tissue which can move to the lymph nodes under your arms.
 The lymph nodes are a primary track that helps the cancer cells to travel to other body parts.

 There are various types of breast cancer, and it can be categorized into two main sections: “invasive”, and “noninvasive”.
 Invasive cancer spreads from the breast glands or ducts to other parts of the breast, and noninvasive cancer doesn’t spread from the original tissue.